-However, it is important to understand the creative content alchemists are not always the same people who actually drive the car.
+However, it’s important to understand the creative content alchemists are not always the same people who actually drive the car.

-The Marketing Operations Team in the Driver Seat
+The Marketing Operations Team in the Driver’s Seat

-The person behind the wheel is as important as the right fuel and a powerful engine.
-A bad driver can make a terrible experience out of even the fanciest of cars.
+The person behind the wheel is just as important as having the right fuel and a powerful engine.
+A bad driver can make a terrible experience out of even the most well-made, fanciest of cars.